Goldenrevolver/ValheimSpearModsAndFriends/LoyalSpears/LoyalSpears/Package/README.md

 ![image](https://staticdelivery.nexusmods.com/mods/3667/images/2578/2578-1697791831-1900611394.gif)

+### Compatibility

+[Epic Loot](https://valheim.thunderstore.io/package/RandyKnapp/EpicLoot/) throwables are also not auto picked up by other players and also reserve carrying capacity for the thrower.

 ### Credits

 The auto pickup restriction is inspired by the mod [HoldMySpear](https://valheim.thunderstore.io/package/Kevver/HoldMySpear/) by Kevver.
 I didn't like the invasive permanent binding, so I opted for the approach of just preventing the auto pickup.